Ryanair among airlines to demand reduction in airport landing fees

 Ryanair, Wizz Air and EasyJet are among the carriers pushing airports to discount fees as they decide where to fly when passengers begin returning in significant numbers.

-Michael O’Leary, chief executive of Ryanair, told the Financial Times that airports will be under “ferocious pressure” to recover their traffic levels.
+Michael O’Leary, chief executive of Ryanair, said airports would be under “ferocious pressure” to recover their traffic levels.

 Mr O’Leary offered the example of his airline’s expansion at Venice airport, where a new base and 18 new routes were announced in December following what Ryanair called “competitive” pricing.